 Note: EE 8000-level courses are primarily for graduate students but may be taken by highly qualified undergraduates with the approval of the adviser and the instructor.
 Special topics courses also are available.

 Each student is expected to complete and file a plan of study with his or her academic adviser.
-The plan should state specific choices to meet the foregoing requirements and develop an area of specialization when this is desired.
-This should be done as soon as possible; however, for many students, it is a process that continues from term to term as the individual becomes better acquainted with the discipline of electrical engineering and with the choices available.
+The plan should state specific choices to meet the foregoing requirements and develop an area of specialization when specialization is desired.